primer/react/contributor-docs/adrs/adr-008-experimental-components.md

    The monolith already has a place where reusable react components live.
 This has the lowest barrier to entry for folks working in the monolith.

-   Acknowledged risk: It would introduce some additional work for non-monolith projects when upstreaming reusable components.
-We should work on improving the development and publishing workflow for react-shared.

-&nbsp;

 #### Risks:

+This decision would increase the amount of work required for non-monolith projects when upstreaming reusable components.
+Without improving the development and publishing workflow for react-shared, this could create more friction and make contributions more difficult.

 &nbsp;